 Here are a few of my picks for baby-safe cleaning products:

-Seventh Generation Baby Natural Bottle and Dish Liquid—You’re going to need more than warm water to clean those bottles (especially if you’re like me and forget that you left one on the nightstand—only to be reminded of it when your room starts to smell like old cheese).
-Instead of using chemical-filled dish soap to banish evidence of the milky science experiment, stick with Seventh Generation’s 95% plant-based formula, which is non-toxic and designed to fight milk and formula residues.
+Dapple Baby Bottle and Dish Liquid: You’re going to need more than warm water to clean those bottles (especially if you’re like me and forget that you left one on the nightstand — only to be reminded of it when your room starts to smell like old cheese).
+Instead of using chemical-filled dish soap to banish evidence of the milky science experiment, stick with Dapple’s natural-based formula, which is free of icky ingredients and designed to fight milk and formula residues.